1

 }

-// Before actually doing the connect, we need to validate the channel target for the relay
+// Before actually doing the connect, we need to validate the channel target based on this

-// case.
+// build outbound channel type.
 There are restrictions we need to apply.

 // 1a.
 Negotiate the TCP connection or other stream.